Some Frequently Asked Questions For The University Writing Program

 Unfortunately, no. The student can get onto the waitlist if there is still space, but there is a chance that no students will drop the course, and often the best course of action is to try to make progress towards the degree.
 Writing classes are capped at a certain ideal size based on researched best practices that come from the National Council of Teachers of English.
 Controlling class size protects both the instructor and the students so that we can keep writing classes small and equally distributed so that we can offer the best possible writing instruction at LSU and also maintain our national rankings.
 The computer-based course sign up system allows at least for an equitable chance for all students to sign up for whatever classes are first available to them.

 At the beginning of the semester following the final course grade in question, the student has 30 days to begin resolving a grade dispute.
 The student should first contact the instructor to try to make inquiries regarding any discrepancies in grades that the student may think have occurred.
 If the grade discrepancy is a simple matter, the instructor can submit a grade change form.
 If a resolution cannot be reached with the instructor, the department has a Grade Appeals process that is conducted by a committee of third-party instructors who ultimately take descriptions from the student and instructor and make a recommendation to the Director of the University Writing Program and the Chair of the English Department.
 Generally, disagreements about matters like missed classes or late papers are not considered unless they are carefully documented.
 Students considering a formal appeal must save all papers and other relevant documents that will help the committee make a decision.
 However, in an effort to respond to student concerns, the department is always interested in listening to complaints about other kinds of problems with faculty and teaching practices, even if they are not formally linked to a grade appeal.
 Only the final grade may be appealed; individual assignments are only examined in the context of the final grade.
 You can download the full Student Guide for Grade Appeals here.
-Begin the process by going to Allen 260 and asking to talk with an administrator about filing a grade appeal for a writing class.
+You can begin the process by going to Allen 260 and asking to talk with an administrator about filing a grade appeal for a writing class or emailing the completed form and any supporting documentation to the director of the University Writing Program, Jimmy Butts, at email@example.com.

 Showing up to a writing class is important.
 Research shows that if students attend classes, they perform better (See Brocato, 1989 and Devadoss and Foltz, 1996).
 The policy is program-wide and has been voted upon by the teaching faculty of the writing program to encourage students to participate in class to do well.
 Our current policy is as follows: